bookofproofs/bookofproofs.github.io/_sources/history/20th-century/romberg.md

 * Besides its usefulness, Romberg's method also showed to non-specialists that convergence acceleration methods can be quite powerful.
 * In 1963 Jean-Pierre Laurent published a rigorous analysis of Romberg integration and after that the method became widely known and widely used.
 * Let us return to give some further details of Romberg's career.
-* Nevertheless, Romberg lacked the political strength and skills needed to realise a pioneering project in Trondheim, and none of his attempts got any support from the funding authorities.
 * Romberg had then given a short introduction to mechanical and electrical computers, without going into detail on how to program or use them.
 * In 1968, Romberg returned to Germany when he was appointed to the chair of Mathematical Methods in Science and Numerical Analysis at the University of Heidelberg.
 * It is because of these characteristics that Werner Romberg was my role model and always will be.